ku-sldg/plih/_ids/4-Programs-Are-Data-Structures.md

 Here we compare the result evaluating directly, `eval []`, with the result of optimizing before evaluating, `eval [] . optimize`.
 Testing 10000 cases gives evidence that the optimization is correct.

 ## Discussion
-Elminating math operations over 0 is a trivial optimization.
+Eliminating math operations over 0 is a trivial optimization.
 However, it serves to demonstrate how an AST is just a data structure.
 We wrote an operation over `BBAE` that simply transforms one program into another.
 Both `eval` and `typeof` do the same thing, but are more traditionally associated with processing programs.

 Also note the structure of the `optimize` function.
 It is essentially the same as the interpreter and type checker.
 Recursive function over the structure of an expression share a common for that we will see over and over again throughout this study.
 Perhaps we can abstract that pattern out of these functions and use it directly.